tuanyvan/seas-of-attrition/src/com/tuany/README.md

 ## Random.java
 This class contains a public static method which is also overloaded.
 The first method takes an inclusive upper and lower bound, and generates a random integer within that range.
 The overloaded method takes only an upper bound, and generates a random integer from 0 to the inclusive upper bound.

+Having these methods separate from the other classes and with public static modifiers means less duplication of already-written code.